mecid/mecid.github.io/_posts/2023-04-18-imagerenderer-in-swiftui.md

 image: /public/chart7.png
 ---

-I work on a medical app where the user needs to export health data rendered by using the Swift Charts framework.
+I work on a medical app where the user needs to export health data rendered using the Swift Charts framework.
 It was straightforward to achieve by leveraging the power of the new *ImageRenderer* type.
 This week we will learn how to use the *ImageRenderer* type to export SwiftUI view as image or PDF.

 {% include friends.html %}